hairizuanbinnoorazman/blog/content/posts/20220227_devopsInterviewQuestions.md

 ### How is volume mounting handled in Kubernetes?

-Depends but nowadays, Container Storage Interface (CSI) is one of the ways that seems to becoming mainstream.
-CSI all
+Depends but nowadays, Container Storage Interface (CSI) is one of the ways that seems to becoming mainstream was to get volume mounting into Kubernetes.
+Previously, for some of the code - this code is "in-tree" but its slowly being moved out.

+In the Kubernetes cluster, you can define multiple "storage classes" - which you can then put into Kubernetes PV definition on which class of storage you want for the application.
+E.g. SSD (which is definitely more expensive) vs HDD storage class.

+For some storage types (e.g. Local) - require manual creation of disks that needs to be managed by an administrator.
+A lot of effort and very hard to scale out

+For other storage types (e.g. GCE-PD) - supports dynamic mode and a controller can be made available that would be able to create the disk and mount it to the node accordingly.
+This definition is based of PVC - no need to create PV for this (controller probably creates for the user of the PVC)

 ### What is a headless service?